 - Identity data including your name, date of birth and/or age, marital status, family, lifestyle or social circumstances (if relevant to the application), passport information or other identification documents (e.g. driving licence or birth certificate);

 - Contact data including where you live (tax residency status is collected for Savings products), your correspondence address (where different from where you live), address history, email address and telephone numbers;

 - Financial data including your employment status, your salary and other sources of income, financial position, status and credit history, whether you receive benefits, your savings, financial commitments, existing borrowings and loans and household expenditure;

-- Transaction data including details about payments to and from your accounts with us;
+- Transaction data including details about payments to and from your accounts with us and bank details;

 - Special categories of personal data including information about your health or vulnerability [and details of any criminal convictions or alleged offences];